 - cornstarch - we'll add cornstarch to thicken up our filling as it bakes.

-- vanilla extract – I like the flavor of vanilla in pretty much everything, but here I find that it adds a bit of warmth to our strawberry crumble filling that complements the oat topping so well!
+- vanilla extract - I like the flavor of vanilla in pretty much everything, but here I find that it adds a bit of warmth to our strawberry mixture that complements the oat topping so well!

-- vanilla ice cream – the perfect accompaniment to this summery strawberry crumble!
+- vanilla ice cream - a big scoop of vanilla ice cream is the perfect accompaniment to the fresh fruit and crispy topping!

-To make your strawberry crumble you’ll only need one key tool – a pastry blender!
+To make your strawberry crisp dessert you'll only need one key tool - a pastry blender!
 I love how easy it is to use my pastry blender to cut butter into this oat topping while keeping the butter nice and cold.
-But honestly, if you don’t have a pastry blender, a fork or even your hands will work fine!
-Other than that, you’ll just need a deep-dish pie pan or 9×9 baking pan to bake up your strawberry crumble, and you’re ready to go!
+But honestly, if you don't have a pastry blender, a fork or even your hands will work fine!
+Other than that, you'll just need a baking dish -- you can grab a cast iron skillet, a deep-dish pie pan, or a 9x9 baking pan to bake up your strawberry crumble, and you're ready to go!

 Tips and F.A.Q.

-For this strawberry crumble, I love this trick I learned from The Kitchn — just mix the strawberries and sugar together and let them sit for up to an hour to release some of the strawberries’ juices.
+You may have had too much liquid in your strawberries that the topping soaked up.
+For this fresh strawberry crisp, I love this trick I learned from The Kitchn -- just mix the strawberries and sugar together and let them sit for up to an hour to release some of the strawberries' juices.
 Then just drain some of the juice, leaving 2 tablespoons to include in the recipe.
-Finally, toss the strawberries with the rest of the filling ingredients and top with the crumble topping!
+Finally, toss the strawberries with the rest of the filling ingredients and top with the crumb topping!